Education MA, Children's Learning in Informal and Formal Contexts II, 7.5 credits

 Teaching form

-Teaching is conducted primarily via distance learning, supplemented by a number of mandatory on-campus meetings.
+Teaching is conducted mainly online, with a number of mandatory digital meetings.

 Examination form